majerisa/Batch_processor/README.md

 # Batch XML Processor
-The app takes two xml input files, taxonomy.xml holds the information about how destinations are related to each other and destinations.xml holds the actual text content for each destination, and produces an .html file (based on an output template given) for each destination.
+The app takes two xml input files, and produces an .html file (based on an output template given) for each destination.
+Taxonomy.xml holds the information about how destinations are related to each other and destinations.xml holds the actual text content for each destination.
-It as been developed using ruby 2.0.0
+It has been developed using ruby 2.0.0

 ## To install dependencies, run: